fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 outer cryptographic transforms, the total additional length is 32 octets.
 If no other header extensions are present in the packet and the OHB is introduced, that will consume an additional 8 octets.
-If other extensions are already present, the OHB will consume up to 4 octets.
+If other extensions are already present, the OHB will consume up to 4 additional octets.

 # Security Considerations